gtag('config', 'AW-11127524726');

 SOURCE: JAMA

-Pilot, scale, measure and adapt based on frontline feedback.
-This is a living system, not a one-time program.
+Launch with one unit, measure impact, refine based on frontline feedback, then scale.
+This is a living system, not a binder that sits on a shelf.